-7. To select multiple items in the Center pane, left click with the mouse and drag a box over the items you want to select.
+9. To select multiple items in the Center pane, left click with the mouse and drag a box over the items you want to select.

-8. Try to avoid disconnecting transforms, as this can reset column related options downstream.
+10. Try to avoid disconnecting transforms, as this can reset column related options downstream.
 Add a transform to an existing connection instead.
 You can also delete a transform without deleting it's connections.

-9. Add a Sample transform straight after the input of a large dataset and set Rows to pass through only the first 100 or so rows.
+11. To improve performance for large datasets, add a Sample transform straight after the input of a large dataset and set Rows to pass through only the first 100 or so rows.
 Once you have completed all your transforms you can then Disable sampling to pass through all rows.

-10. Check View>Timing Profile to see where the processing time is being spent.
+12. Check View>Timing Profile to see where the processing time is being spent.

 10k.csv 14 cols x 10k rows

-Stack 14 cols x 110k rows Filter Sort 14 cols x 81.5k rows output.csv
+Stack Filter 14 cols x 81.5k rows Sort 14 cols x 81.5k rows output.csv 14 cols x 81.5k rows

 100k.csv 14 cols x 100k rows

-11. Click the eye icon in the Right pane to show whitespace in the data.
+13. Click the eye icon in the Right pane to show whitespace in the data.

-12. Check compare changes in the Right pane to see changes from a transform (selected transforms only).
+14. Check compare changes in the Right pane to see changes from a transform (selected transforms only).

-13. Select a column and click the bars icon in the Right pane to show the frequency of values.
+15. Select a column and click the bars icon in the Right pane to show the frequency of values.
 Potential issues are shown in red.